oecorrechag/regression/README.md

-# Curso de Regresion
+# Regression Course

 By: Oscar

-Ejercicios y algunas actividades de clase pasadas a Python
+Exercises and some class activities transferred to Python